Interacting with a deformable object#

 ./isaaclab.sh -p scripts/tutorials/01_assets/run_deformable_object.py --visualizer kit

-This should open a stage with a ground plane, lights, and several green cubes.
+This should open a stage with a ground plane, lights, and several cubes.
 Two of the four cubes must be dropping

 from a height and settling on to the ground.
 Meanwhile the other two cubes must be moving along the z-axis.
 You